Appearance

 A clean first draft

-The Book of Mormon is roughly 270,000 words, produced in around 60 working days with no outline, no notes, and no evidence of revision to earlier sections as later ones were dictated.[4]
-Setting aside punctuation and spelling, it was a clean first draft.[2:1][5]
+What's often missing from the "100,000 changes" framing is how the dictation itself looked.
+The Book of Mormon is roughly 270,000 words, produced in around 60 working days, with no outline, no notes, and no evidence of revision to earlier sections as later ones were dictated.[21]

 The claim: